namoscato/todaypgh/content/story/2020/05/index.md

 #### What inspired you to become an educator?

 I’ve always wanted to be an educator.
 One could say that education flows through my family.
 My grandparents were teachers, and they both had college degrees.
-In addition, my sister is an educator, and my niece is a soon-to-be educator.
+In addition, my sister is an educator, and my granddaughter is now an educator in Orange County School in North Carolina.
 In addition to my family, I think one of my greatest inspirations was this idea that you shouldn’t be in a classroom and have someone make you cry or feel bad.
 Every child should feel loved, valued and wanted.
 Helping people is at the heart of what I do.

 #### What roles have you had in the sphere of education?